Close Menu

 • Scanning your teeth and taking an impression or bite registration of the teeth

-• Sending the scanned and impression to the lab
+• Sending the scan and impression to the lab

 • Making the series of aligners on the casts with 3-D printing